timlabs/uscode/United States Code/TITLE 31-MONEY AND FINANCE/SUBTITLE II-THE BUDGET PROCESS/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION.md

   * (4) The Director of the Office of Management and Budget shall consult with the appropriate committees of Congress at least once every 2 years.

-  * (5) The Director of the Office of Management and Budget shall make information about the Federal Government priority goals available on the website described under section 1122 of this title.
+  * (5) The Director of the Office of Management and Budget shall make information about the Federal Government priority goals available on a website described in section 1122 of this title.

   * (6) The Federal Government performance plan required under section 1115(a) of this title shall be consistent with the Federal Government priority goals.